Inverse of a 2×2 Matrix

 Examples of How to Find the Inverse of a 2×2 Matrix

-Example 1: Find or solve the inverse of matrix , if it exists.
+Example 1: Find the inverse of the 2×2 matrix below , if it exists.

 The formula requires us to find the determinant of the given matrix.
 Do you remember how to do that?
 If not, that’s okay.
 Review the formula below how to solve for the determinant of a 2×2 matrix.